 1. What does it mean to have arts and design at the core of a business?

 Your business must create, integrate, or promote the arts as its primary goal.
-Examples include: a new web platform that connects artists, a game company that focuses on music, a software that makes it easier to edit video footage, or an ecommerce site that democratizes the art-buying experience.
+Examples include: a new web platform that connects creatives, a game company that focuses on music, a software that makes it easier to edit video footage, or an e-commerce site that democratizes the art-buying experience.
 As long as the arts and/or design are critical to your business plan, you are eligible to compete.
 You can check out past recipients of the award here.

 2. How do I apply?

 Applications are accepted annually via online submission.
 Deadline and the access link will be posted here when available.
+2024-2025 application is now live.

-3. What is the judging process?
+3. What is the review & selection process?

-4. Who do I contact with questions about the $15K MIT Arts Startup Incubator?
+5. Who do I contact with questions about the $15K MIT Arts Startup Incubator?

 For more information contact: